AKS-Labs/Tulsi/SOURCE_CODE_REQUEST_PROCESS.md

 # Process for Handling Source Code Requests

-This document outlines the internal process for handling source code requests for Tulsi Photos, as required by the GNU General Public License v3.0 (GPLv3).
+This document outlines the internal process for handling source code requests for Tulsi Gallery, as required by the GNU General Public License v3.0 (GPLv3).

 ## Monitoring Email Requests